Pat Bradley (basketball)

-Pat Bradley (born May 16, 1976) is an American former basketball player and coach.
+Patrick Henry Bradley (born May 16, 1976) is an American former basketball player and coach.

 High school

 Born in Everett, Massachusetts, Bradley starred in basketball at Everett High School.

 College career

 Bradley attended college at the University of Arkansas.
 Bradley played basketball for the Arkansas Razorbacks under legendary Coach Nolan Richardson, and was a four-time letterman from 1996 to 1999.
 By the time he left, he had set the University of Arkansas and Southeastern Conference all-time records for three-point field goals made (366) and attempted (915).
 His Southeastern Conference record was subsequently broken in 2008 by Chris Lofton of the University of Tennessee.

 Bradley also set an SEC record with a three-point field goal in 60 consecutive games.
 He finished fifth on UA scoring list with 1,765 points.
 He was a two-time All-SEC performer in 1998 and 1999.

 Bradley received his degree in communications from the University of Arkansas in 2001.